-Rich, nuanced, slight sweet roasted garlic gives these Roasted Garlic Mashed Potatoes with Parsley a robust flavor.
+Rich, nuanced, slightly sweet roasted garlic gives these Roasted Garlic Mashed Potatoes with Parsley a robust flavor.
 Pure comfort food.

 Roasted garlic mashed potatoes have been a guilty pleasure of mine for decades now.
 The sweet, nuanced flavor of roasted garlic swirled throughout creamy mashed potatoes is a symphony of texture, flavor and aroma.
 It’s elegant comfort food.

-So when special occasions arise — like that day to be thankful and surrounded by loved ones that’s coming up soon — I love to dig into mashed potatoes like these.
+So when special occasions arise — like that day to be thankful and surrounded by loved ones that is coming up soon — I love to dig into mashed potatoes like these.

 For my Roasted Garlic Mashed Potatoes, I start with Yukon gold potatoes.
 These buttery yellow potatoes are “a cross between a North American white potato and a wild South American yellow-fleshed one,” according to Fine Cooking magazine.
 They were created in Canada, and create a smooth, creamy mashed potato.
 I love both the flavor of these potatoes, and that they are neither too dry or two moist when cooked, creating the perfect, creamiest mashed potatoes.